rclone/rclone/docs/content/commands/rclone_test.md

 Rclone test is used to run test commands.

-Select which test comand you want with the subcommand, eg
+Select which test command you want with the subcommand, eg

     rclone test memory remote: